How to Become a Principal

 Similar to their high school counterpart, elementary school principals have a multifaceted role in caring for and guiding the school.
 Elementary principals:

-- Work with district administrators, superintendents, faculty and staff
+- Work with district administrators, superintendents, faculty and staff, setting budgets and hiring and evaluating teachers and support staff

 - Advocate on behalf of school, students and events to community and parents